peteratseneca/bti420winter2016/Week_04/README.md

 - problem domain is NFL playoff teams in the 2015 season
 - a Team has a collection of Player objects
 - a Player object belongs to a Team object

+**DebuggingIntro**

+An introduction to the Visual Studio debugging experience.

+Features:
+- modified "EditDelete" app from last week
+- has three of the most common errors in the app
+- run with the debugger